suckrowPierre/DiffuseSynth/README.md

 5. **Set Up the Server** (without the plugin):
    - Update the environment: `conda env update --file environment.yml` (in the FastAPI folder)
-   - Activate the environment: `conda activate DiffuseSynthAPI_env`
+   - Activate the environment: `conda activate WaveGenSynthAPI_env`
    - Start the server: `uvicorn main:app --reload`

 #### Mac